 Mindfulness In Healthcare

 Various occupations benefit from a mindfulness programme, without specific adaptation.
-Two occupations I have worked a lot with is in Occupational Therapy and Physiotherapy.
 I run regular training sessions for Healthcare Professionals teaching how to apply mindfulness in their clinical work.
 These have proved very popular with clinicians telling me how they have benefited, and more than that, how using mindfulness in the great work they already do has benefitted their patients.